ARTIST-Association/ARTIST/docs/tutorial_kinematics_reconstruction.rst

         loss_definition=loss_definition, device=device
     )

-The ``reconstruct_kinematics()`` method returns the loss per heliostat as a flattened tensor, which may be useful for logging or analysis.
+The method returns the loss per heliostat as a flattened tensor, which can be used for logging or further analysis.

 What Happens During the Reconstruction?
 ---------------------------------------

-To understand calibration, lets look at a small example based on this tutorial.
-We were to consider a scenario with three heliostats: ``AA31``, ``AA39``, and ``AC43``.
+To illustrate the effect of kinematics reconstruction, consider a scenario with three heliostats: ``AA31``, ``AA39``, and ``AC43``.

-.. list-table:: Target fluxes (row 1), heliostat fluxes before reconstruction (row 2), heliostat fluxes after reconstruction (row 3)
+.. list-table:: Target fluxes (row 1), simulated fluxes before kinematics reconstruction (row 2), and simulated fluxes after kinematics reconstruction (row 3).
    :widths: 33 33 33
    :header-rows: 0